letorruella/logs/README.md

 ## pop_articles: wich is combined with path ok giving us a total of all articles

-            CREATE OR REPLACE VIEW pop_articles AS SELECT views, substring, slug, title,id, author FROM path_ok, articles WHERE slug = path_ok.substring ORDER BY views DESC;
+            CREATE OR REPLACE VIEW pop_articles AS SELECT views, ....substring, slug, title,id, author FROM path_ok, articles WHERE slug = path_ok.substring ORDER BY views DESC;

 ## pop_authors: wich is combined with path ok giving us a total of all articles

-          CREATE OR REPLACE VIEW pop_authors AS SELECT pop_articles.views, pop_articles.author, authors.name, authors.id FROM pop_articles, authors WHERE pop_articles.author = authors.id ORDER by views DESC;
+          CREATE OR REPLACE VIEW pop_authors AS SELECT pop_articles.views pop_articles.author, authors.name, authors.id FROM pop_articles
+          authors WHERE pop_articles.author = authors.id ORDER by views DESC;

 ## total_status: gets all the logs regardless its status code

-            CREATE OR REPLACE VIEW total_status AS SELECT
-            date(time) AS date, COUNT(status) AS count
+           CREATE OR REPLACE VIEW total_status AS SELECT date(time) AS date, COUNT(status) AS count
            FROM log  GROUP BY date;

 ## err_status: gets logs with status(404)